What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: Discussion

 These results resonate with empirical trends in representation learning and NeuroAI.
-Increasingly general task demands correlate with increasingly aligned representations across architectures and modalities, including alignment between artificial and biological systems in visual~\citep{yamins2014performance,khaligh2014deep,cadena2019deep,nayebi2018task,Zhuang2021,nayebi2021unsupervised,nayebi2022}, auditory~\citep{kell2018task,feather2019metamers}, motor~\citep{sussillo2015neural, michaels2020goal}, memory~\citep{banino2018vector,nayebi2021explaining,sorscher2023unified}, world-modeling~\citep{bear2021physion,nayebi2023neural}, and language~\citep{schrimpf2021neural} brain areas.
-In fact, these observations are not restricted to single brain areas either, recent work~\citep{keller2025autonomous} has found strong correspondences between \emph{autonomous agents} and \emph{whole-brain data} in animals such as larval zebrafish, which are accessible by modern tools.
-The Contravariance Principle in NeuroAI~\citep{cao2024explanatory} and the Platonic Representation Hypothesis in AI~\citep{huh2024platonic}, both hypothesize that sufficiently general learning pressures drive convergence toward a shared statistical model of reality.
-Our selection-theoretic results provide a complementary formal lens: when agents must succeed across sufficiently rich uncertainty-sensitive tasks, their internal states must encode the predictive structure that separates those tasks.
-This offers a principled account of why task-general systems often exhibit convergent, brain-like representational structure: convergence need not be accidental, but can arise from \emph{shared} competence constraints, and are in fact \emph{reversibly} mappable to one another, as we show in Corollary~\ref{cor:rep_match}.
+Increasingly general task demands correlate with increasingly aligned representations across architectures and modalities, including alignment between artificial and biological systems in visual~\citep{yamins2014performance}, auditory~\citep{kell2018task}, motor~\citep{sussillo2015neural}, memory~\citep{nayebi2021explaining}, world-modeling~\citep{nayebi2023neural}, and language~\citep{schrimpf2021neural} brain areas, as well as between \emph{autonomous agents} and \emph{whole-brain data} in larval zebrafish~\citep{keller2025autonomous}.
+The Contravariance Principle in NeuroAI~\citep{cao2024explanatory} and the Platonic Representation Hypothesis in AI~\citep{huh2024platonic} both hypothesize that general learning pressures drive convergence toward a shared statistical model of reality.
+Our results provide a complementary formal lens: convergence can arise from \emph{shared} competence constraints and, under minimality, be reversibly mapped across agents as in Corollary~\ref{cor:rep_match}.

-As AI systems become increasingly robust and adaptive, our results suggest that certain organizational regularities should emerge across architectures: global information integration, modular specialization under task factorization, and belief-like predictive state representations under partial observability.
-These regularities closely mirror themes from cognitive architecture and theories of consciousness (e.g. global broadcast and modular processing~\citep{baars1997theater,baars2019consciousness,blum2022theory,blum2024ai}), not as metaphysical commitments, but as structural consequences of decision-theoretic pressures.
+As AI systems become increasingly capable, our results suggest that organizational regularities should emerge across architectures: belief-like predictive state, modular specialization, persistent internal state, affective-like regime tracking~\citep{ekman1992argument,barrett2017theory}, and unified predictive representations.
+These regularities mirror cognitive-architecture themes such as global broadcast and modular processing~\citep{baars1997theater,blum2024ai}, and are relevant to increasingly agentic AI systems~\citep{long2024taking}; not as metaphysical commitments, but as \emph{inevitable} structural consequences of task competence.
+More empirical evidence is needed for consciousness theories~\citep{cogitate2025adversarial}, so we make no such claims here: subjective experience may depend on \emph{how} these components combine, though behavioral similarity across different brains~\citep{feather2025brain} makes this less likely.
+Selection theorems thus formally explain how capability constrains internal organization.